 Working hand in hand with land owners, elected officials, scientists, and stakeholder groups, we'll coordinate discussions, trainings, and resources aimed at empowering communities and their residents to implement best practices for keeping their river healthy and clean.
 This isn't top-down regulation, but instead bottom-up change emanating from community members working together to design a plan that best fits their own town, village, or city.

-We've already got some great community events planned for Newburg residents as part of the project, but we're just getting started!
-Stay tuned for more or let us know if you've got ideas of your own!
+We'll have great community events through the year for our participating communities!
+Stay tuned for updates on 2018 or let us know if you've got ideas of your own!

 Where we're headed.